-- Patients with long-term conditions had a structured annual review to check their health and medicines needs were being met.
-For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care. - Staff who were responsible for reviews of patients with long term conditions had received specific training. - GPs followed up patients who had received treatment in hospital or through out of hours services for an acute exacerbation of asthma.
+• The practice had developed an effective system to monitor patients with long-term conditions.
+Patients with multiple long-term conditions had a named GP who coordinated all the tests needed for their conditions.
+The patient was then reviewed by the

-- Adults with newly diagnosed cardiovascular disease were offered statins for secondary prevention.
-People with suspected hypertension were offered ambulatory blood pressure monitoring and patients with atrial fibrillation were assessed for stroke risk and treated as appropriate. - The practice's performance on quality indicators for long term conditions was in line with local and national averages, the practice demonstrated improvement to several clinical indicators.
-Please see the evidence table for detailed information about this improvement.
+- named GP in one consultation.
+This had resulted in a more efficient use of clinical time, supported effective monitoring and resulted in patients having to attend the practice for only one appointment with their GP. - Staff who were responsible for reviews of patients with long term conditions had received specific training. - GPs followed up patients who had received treatment in hospital or through out of hours services for an acute exacerbation of asthma. - Adults with newly diagnosed cardiovascular disease were offered statins for secondary prevention.
+People with suspected hypertension were offered ambulatory blood pressure monitoring and patients with atrial fibrillation were assessed for stroke risk and treated as appropriate. - The practice was able to demonstrate how it identified patients with commonly undiagnosed conditions, for example diabetes, chronic obstructive pulmonary disease (COPD), atrial fibrillation and hypertension) - The practice's performance on quality indicators for long term conditions was above average local and national averages.
+For example, the percentage of patients with diabetes, on the register, in whom the last IFCC-HbA1c is 64 mmol/mol or less in the preceding 12 months was 94% compared to the CCG average of 82% and the national average of 79%.